 2644 Harrison St, Detroit, MI

 Located in North Corktown, this bar is in one of the up and coming neighborhoods in Detroit.
 This is where they drink.
 It’s half city, half country out this way, and you might find a pheasant or two to share your brew with you.
 It’s also home to a wild St. Patrick’s Day Party every year.
-Fun fact: It is the birthplace of this here site over some cheap beers and Tullamore Dew.
+Fun fact: It is the birthplace of this site, spawned over some cheap beers and Tullamore Dew.
 Forget a hospital, this baby was born on a picnic table.

 3930 Cass Ave., Detroit, MI